The Memories section on an agent's edit page, listing the agent's saved memory files with a name and last-modified date

 Memory: the agent's own notebook

-Every agent has its own private memory.
-It's a folder of markdown notes the agent can read at any time and update as it learns.
-Use memory for things like:
+Every agent has a private memory: a folder of markdown notes it can read whenever it wants and update as it picks things up.
+Things memory is good for:

 • Workflows the agent should always follow ("the weekly report goes to #analytics first").

-• Numbers and definitions you want it to keep straight ("Q4 starts October 1st").
+• Numbers and definitions you want it to keep straight ("Q4 starts October 1st", "ARR excludes one-time fees").

-• Rules ("never email customers without my approval").
+• Hard rules ("never email customers without my sign-off").

-• Notes the agent writes for itself as it picks things up.
+• Notes the agent writes for itself as it learns the lay of the land.

 Adding a memory note